slevin886/Roman_Coin_Pricing/README.md

 # The Market for Roman Coins on eBay
 ## Understanding Market Dynamics and Predicting Price

 A few years back, I was on a road trip in Spain and came across a small collection of dusty old coins on.
 Learning from the young woman selling them that they were *monedas romanas* (Roman coins), I was intrigued and happily paid the 20 euros she was asking.
-Tweny Euros for nearly 2000 year old coins?!
+Twenty Euros for nearly 2000 year old coins?!
 I couldn't believe my luck, it felt like a steal.
 But was it?

 My goal for this project was to understand the dynamics of the market for Roman coins.
 Using the thriving market for ancient coins on eBay as a proxy, I utilized eBay's API to scrape, build, clean, and mine a dataset of more than 18,400 Roman coin sales over 6 weeks.
 Using available features (like: bidcount, watchcount, auction type, etc.) and a variety of additional features I extracted from textual descriptions (like: Emperor name, coin metal, and quality), in the end, I was able to model 84% of the variation in coin price using a random forest regressor and automated a script to regularly check eBay and alert me by email of potential bargains.